blakegarretson/essentials/main.md

 - [OBS Studio](https://obsproject.com/) is a solid choice for live streaming because of the massive feature list, but it can be pretty overwhelming for a beginner.
 The price is right though (free), so it’s worth the learning curve.
 Even if you aren’t a streamer, OBS is still useful for recording your screen in case you need to make a quick tutorial to send to someone.
     - [Kap](https://getkap.co) is a much easier way to record part of your screen.
 The easy interface makes it worth having around. **(Mac)**

-## Video Conversion

-- [HandBrake](https://handbrake.fr/): Convert video from/to nearly any format.
-While incredibly powerful and complex, HandBrake makes it really simple to get started.
-If you don’t want anything special, just drag and drop a file, select a preset target format (e.g. Roku 1080p30 or Android 720p30), and hit start.
-    - On Windows if you want to convert your DVD library, you’ll need to put the [libdvdcss](http://download.videolan.org/pub/libdvdcss/1.2.11/win64/libdvdcss-2.dll) library in the Handbrake directory.
-    - If Handbrake is too confusing and all you want to do is rip a DVD, [MakeMKV](http://www.makemkv.com/) rips and decodes DVDs (even with copy protection).
-It just isn’t as versatile as Handbrake.
-- [Gifski](https://sindresorhus.com/gifski) is a super easy way to convert video to high-quality GIFs. **(Mac)**

-## Video Editing
+## Video Editing/Conversion

 - [Openshot](https://www.openshot.org/): is a capable multi-track editor with a nice interface that is fairly intuitive compared to other apps in this space.
 If I don’t need anything special, this is the first place I reach.
 Feature-wise, it seems like it falls right between Shotcut and kdevlive, but I have run into weird bugs that can be annoying.
 Having said that, one feature I especially enjoy is the captioning support which includes some great appearance customization.
 I initially started using Openshot because iMovie was so limited in video formats and aspect ratios, and I quickly discovered Openshot is more capable in a dozen other ways as well.
 I don't even bother with iMovie anymore.
 - [kdenlive](https://kdenlive.org/): If you do need something special that Openshot can't handle, it’s great to have kdenlive in the toolbox.
 Openshot has it beat in a few areas, so I still prefer it in general, but kdenlive has some features that make it worth having around.
 - [LosslessCut](https://github.com/mifi/lossless-cut) is a lossless video editor that doesn’t require reencoding the entire video for simple operations.
 This is a great option if you just need to trim or cut out a section from a video file.
+- [HandBrake](https://handbrake.fr/): Convert video from/to nearly any format.
+While incredibly powerful and complex, HandBrake makes it really simple to get started.
+If you don’t want anything special, just drag and drop a file, select a preset target format (e.g. Roku 1080p30 or Android 720p30), and hit start.
+    - On Windows if you want to convert your DVD library, you’ll need to put the [libdvdcss](http://download.videolan.org/pub/libdvdcss/1.2.11/win64/libdvdcss-2.dll) library in the Handbrake directory.
+    - If Handbrake is too confusing and all you want to do is rip a DVD, [MakeMKV](http://www.makemkv.com/) rips and decodes DVDs (even with copy protection).
+It just isn’t as versatile as Handbrake.
+- [Shutter Encoder](https://www.shutterencoder.com) is another converter, but it does basic editing like trimming and has other interesting features like AI audio transcription.
+It’s kind of like a mix between LosslessCut and HandBrake, so maybe you don’t need all three, but it’s worth trying them all to see which work for your use cases.
+- [Gifski](https://sindresorhus.com/gifski) is a super easy way to convert video to high-quality GIFs. **(Mac)**

 ### Also check out: